Introduction to Clay. 7th Grade

 2. 2 slabs are pressed to join at edges with fingers or tools.
 Repeat appliqué textures. added before joining.
 Handles optional clean lines top by adding a belt to top Foot #2

-4 This design is formed
+4 This design is formed by bending two

-by bending two slabs into "U"s.
+slabs into "U"s.
 Join in the center;

 Several upright slabs are joined to a matching

 base.
-A triangle base would have 3 uprights. etc.
+A triangle base would have 3 uprights.

-a very interesting look.
-Secure touching edges
+to make a very interesting look.
+Secure touching

-with slip.
+edges with slip.
 Join to Base with slip.

 6 Use small clay chips or fragments to construct a total design. these pieces are added onto each until the desired height is reached.
 A simple base such as an oval or another symmetrical shape will work the best